nioinnovation/react-nuik/src/components/twofold/README.md

 # Twofold ![status: Prototype](https://img.shields.io/badge/status-prototype-orange.svg)

-A Twofold is a component made up of two parts: a heading and details.
-A Twofold is expandable and collapsible.
-Initially, a Twofold shows summary information and can be subsequently expanded to show more detailed information.
+A Twofold is an expandable component with two parts: a summary and details.
+Initially, Twofolds show the summary information and they can subsequently be expanded to reveal their details.

 A Twofold is the inner element in an Accordion.